WeSpeakEnglish/pineTERM/README.md

 5. Open a Pull Request

 ### Acknowledgments
-- Built with vanilla JavaScript—no frameworks, no dependencies
+- Built with vanilla JavaScript- no frameworks, no dependencies
 - Uses the Web Serial API standard
 - Inspired by classic terminal emulators and modern web technologies

 **Made with 💙 for hardware hackers**